soldierxue/infra-as-code-samples/README.md

 - IAM : how to create and use IAM roles
 - IGW : internet gateway for instances in public subnets access internet
 - NAT Instances(ec2): because BJS region has no managed NAT Gateway service, so this sample demos how to create a HA NAT instances for two private subnets
+- PHP Demo: php website with a db call to backend mysql , use this website to verify the VPC resources are created correctly

 NAT HA Architect
 -------------------